rakshadharanika/EXNO2DS/README.md

 # RESULT
- We have performed Exploratory Data Analysis on the given data set successfully
+ We have performed Exploratory Data Analysis on the given data set successfully.